JAYASURYA-KK/E-commerce/README.md

 message
 current_date
 Save and copy the Template ID
-👉 Example: template_wztq5tq
+👉 Example: templxxxxxx

-🔑 4.
+### 🔑 4.
 Get Your Public Key
 Go to the Account tab → API Keys

 Copy your Public Key
-👉 Example: QLqxa8cv_ZzDIFjj0
+👉 Example: QLxxxxxxxx

-💡 5.
+### 💡 5.
 Update These IDs in Your Code
 In your contact.php file’s <script> section, update the code like this:

 javascript
 Copy
 Edit
-// Initialize EmailJS
-emailjs.init('QLqxa8cv_ZzDIFjj0'); // Your Public Key

-// Send the message
-emailjs.send('service_okz1ucp', 'template_wztq5tq', templateParams);
 🔁 Replace the IDs with your actual EmailJS values.